Zeng Guofan: Legacy

 Zeng's legacy in history is twofold.
 On one hand he is criticised as a staunchly conservative traitor, but on another he is seen as a hero in preserving order and stability.
 Many in China and abroad admire his ability to successfully survive in the ruthless bureaucracy of the late Qing dynasty.
 Many have blamed Zeng for all the civilian losses and damages done during the Taiping Rebellion, while others criticise him for being too friendly with certain foreign ideas.
+Much Chinese language historiography, including numerous biographies, has questioned what made him fight for an essentially foreign dynasty.

 Since the Cultural Revolution, criticism of Zeng gradually began to disappear.
 Tang Haoming published in 1992 his three-book trilogy Zeng Guofan, a novelisation of Zeng's life during and after the Taiping Rebellion.
 This trilogy characterised Zeng as a common person, but had adopted a much more positive view of Zeng.
 Mao Zedong and Chiang Kai-shek also praised Zeng's ability in military and political affairs.

 In recent years, Zeng's life and his works have been widely celebrated, especially as an example of local pride in Hunan Province.
 Zeng's leadership and military skills had been used by many as a new field of thought aiding in business or bureaucratic dealings, as in the "self-help" 99 Strategems from Zeng Guofan.